Rigidity of Asymptotically Hyperboloidal Initial Data Sets with Vanishing Mass: Abstract

 \section{Abstract}

-In Special Relativity, massless objects are characterized as either vacuum states or as radiation propagating at the speed of light.
-This distinction extends to General Relativity for asymptotically flat initial data sets (IDS) \((M^n, g, k)\), where vacuum is represented by slices of Minkowski space, and radiation is modeled by slices of \(pp\)-wave spacetimes.
-In contrast, we demonstrate that asymptotically hyperboloidal IDS with zero mass must embed isometrically into Minkowski space, with no possible IDS configurations modeling radiation in this setting.
-Our result holds under the most general assumptions.
+In Special Relativity, the vanishing of mass indicates either the absence of energy (vacuum) or the presence of massless radiation moving at the speed of light.
+In General Relativity, the same principle governs the interpretation of zero total mass: asymptotically flat initial data sets (IDS) \((M^n, g, k)\) with vanishing mass correspond either to slices of Minkowski spacetime or to slices of \(pp\)-wave spacetimes that model radiation.
+In contrast, we demonstrate that asymptotically hyperboloidal spin IDS with zero mass must embed isometrically into Minkowski space, with no possible IDS configurations that model radiation in this setting.
+Our result holds under general decay assumptions where the total mass is well-defined.
 The proof relies on precise decay estimates for spinors on level sets of spacetime harmonic functions and works in all dimensions.